rl-institut/multi-vector-simulator/docs/model/limitations.rst

 This limitation means that the MVS might result in infeasible dispatch of assets.
 For instance, a bus might be supplied by a rectifier and itself supplying an inverter at the same time step t, which cannot logically happen if these assets are part of one physical bi-directional inverter.
 Another case that could occur is feeding the grid and consuming from it at the same time t.

-Under certain conditions, including an excess generation as well as dispatch costs of zero, the infeasible dispatch can also be observed for batteries and result in a parallel charge and discharge of the battery.
+Under certain conditions, including excess generation as well as dispatch costs of zero, the infeasible dispatch can also be observed for batteries and result in a parallel charge and discharge of the battery.
 If this occurs, a solution may be to set a marginal dispatch cost of battery charge.

 .. _limitations-simplified_model: